Last Updated: December 20, 2022

 The Recovery Village Columbus offers a full continuum of care for individuals living with a cocaine use disorder.
 We provide multiple levels of service:

-Our facility also offers several amenities, such as basketball courts, gyms, an art studio, a recreation room and a yoga room.
+Our facility also offers several amenities, such as a volleyball court, gyms, an art studio, a recreation room and a yoga room.
 We are Joint Commission accredited, and we employ a team of experts overseen by a board-certified psychiatrist for exceptional care.

 The cost of cocaine addiction treatment in Ohio depends on several factors, such as whether you choose inpatient or outpatient treatment, the amount of time you spend in rehab, and what kind of facility you choose for treatment.